Charles Moir: Virginia Tech

 Moir became the head coach in 1976, replacing Don DeVoe, who had moved on to Wyoming.
 In Moir's first season, the Hokies earned a bid to the NIT, but fell in the second round to #12 Alabama.
 In Moir's third season as coach, the Hokies, who had been independent since leaving the Southern Conference some 13 years earlier, joined the upstart Metro Conference.
 Tech stunned tournament favorite #13 Louisville in the conference semi-finals and went on to defeat Florida State for the conference championship.

 Following Moir's lone losing season with the Hokies (1986–1987), a report presented by Mike Glazier and Michael Slive detailed 12 NCAA violations in Moir's program.
 The report found that, "in reviewing the academic records of basketball athletes, it is evident that most are not serious students."
 Most seriously, none of Moir's recruits from 1981 to 1986—essentially, what would be his last five recruiting classes—graduated.
 The most serious were that a player had falsely been given credit for a course he did not take and the wife of another player was given a personal car loan.
 Moir himself was cleared of any wrongdoing, but was forced to resign.
 Moir's ouster completed a difficult year for the Hokie program; athletics director and football coach Bill Dooley had been pushed out earlier that year.
 In October, Virginia Tech's football and basketball programs were placed on two years' probation, and the basketball team was banned from postseason play until the 1989–90 season.
 Virginia Tech was placed in the unenviable position of having both football and basketball on NCAA probation.

 During his time at Tech, Moir led the Hokies to four NCAA tournament appearances and four NIT appearances.
 With a record of 213–119, Moir remains Tech's winningest basketball coach of all time and was inducted into the Virginia Tech Sports Hall of Fame in 2006.

 Personal

-Moir's son, Page Moir, was the head men's basketball coach at Roanoke College in Salem, Virginia from 1989–2016.
+Moir's son, Page Moir, was the head men's basketball coach at Roanoke College in Salem, Virginia from 1989 to 2016.
 The younger Moir played for his father as a walk-on at Virginia Tech in the 1980s.

 Charles Moir died on November 14, 2019, at age 88 of congestive heart failure.